Camp Hatteras vs. Cape Hatteras KOA — OBX Resort Comparison

 Both book 9–12 months out for premium oceanfront sites in July and August.
 Camp Hatteras’s larger inventory means standard sites are sometimes available short-notice; KOA premium sites sell out faster.

 Pick Camp Hatteras if you want maximum amenities, sound access for kiteboarding/kayaking, big-rig pull-throughs, or a longer stay where amenity variety matters.
 Pick Cape Hatteras KOA if you want the polished KOA chain experience, plan to use KOA Rewards, want cabin options for non-RV guests, or prefer a more compact and oceanfront-focused layout.
+Book your stay at Camp Hatteras or Cape Hatteras KOA directly through their reservation systems.

 Plan the Rest of Your Trip